 Did you know that many of these have more disease-fighting antioxidants than most fruits and vegetables?

-Seasonings have been used since Biblical times to perk up the
+Seasonings have been used since Biblical times to perk up the flavor of food.

 The question many people have though is, what exactly are they?

 They're the dried parts of very aromatic plants that usually make their home in the tropics.

 They're usually hard parts of plants such as pieces of bark (ie; cinnamon), roots (ie; ginger), flower buds (ie; cloves), or berries (ie; pepper).

 Some are much more than just flavor enhancers because what's new, is that research is now showing that some of them can actually enhance your health, thus your longevity.

 Usually these seasonings are a pungent, aromatic plant substance, such as cinnamon, cloves, mustard or nutmeg used to flavor foods or beverages.

 They can come from almost any part of a plant including seeds, leaves, barks, rhizomes, latex, stigmas, floral buds and modified stems.